PratikSinghavi/My-Projects/MOGLIE/README.md

 Have a look at the video in the folder **'demo/'**

 ## Recommendations:
-* I personally use this project regularly and have setup a **cron job** to run the script every 15 days.
+* I personally use this project regularly and have setup (and recommend) a **cron job** to run the script every 15 days.
 * The email is an easy way to access the offers and immediately book tickets as it takes you to the page with offer details and has a 'Book Now' button.

 ## Additional Use Case
 * For a client of the app, the benefits are obvious as the offers can be used to save on the movie tickets.